Fatboychummy-CC/SimplifyUI/README.md

 - `Menu:Tick()`
   - Ignored if `Menu.Debug` is `false`, otherwise is used to display debug information.
+- `Menu:SetFocus(object)`
+  - Set the current focus of this menu.
+Control will be given to that object.

 ## Core Events
 Each object can subscribe to events.
 Valid events are the following: